DMITRYTISHKIN/ng-localizer/README.md

 * CREATE_FILE - allow create not exist files

 ## Using

+Run
+> $ npm run ng-localizer"

+Use flag ```--full``` for search keys in whole project.
+Without it will search in only git change project

 Localizer generate localization files by the following path:
 > [PATH_OUTPUT]/(section_project)/i18n/(language).json